jonnonz1/nz-statute-book/acts/public/2008/waste-minimisation-act-2008.md

   - **hazardous substance** includes, but is not limited to, any substance defined in section 2 of the Hazardous Substances and New Organisms Act 1996 as a hazardous substance
   - **infringement fee** means the amount prescribed as the infringement fee for the infringement offence concerned
   - **infringement offence** means an offence prescribed as an infringement offence under section 59(a)
-  - **judicial officer** means a District Court Judge, a Justice of the Peace, a Community Magistrate, or a Registrar (not being a constable)
   - **levy** means the levy imposed by section 26
   - **levy collector** , in relation to a disposal facility, means— (a) the Secretary, if there is no appointed levy collector for the facility; or